1. English

 Inca Trail Frequently Asked Questions

-The most famous and highly trafficked trail in the country, the Inca trail offers a few different variations, the classic 4 day hike and the shorter 2 day hike to name a couple.
-You will follow the same path the Inca took on their pilgrimage to the Incan Citadel of Machu Picchu.
+The most famous and highly sought after trail in Peru, the Inca Trail offers a few different variations.
+You will follow the same path the Inca took on their pilgrimage to the Inca Citadel of Machu Picchu.

 In order to book a Inca Trail permit you must go through a licensed Inca Trail tour operator.
-Make sure you pick the best operator for you such as Orange Nation!
+Make sure you pick the best operator for you.
 After you have chosen your tour operator pick your dates and availability.
 Next, pay the non-refundable deposit and provide your operator with you and your parties personal information including a copy of your passport.
 Now you are all done, and should receive a confirmation email from your tour operator!

 Since 2002 a guide and permit are both required to hike the Inca Trail.
 Additionally, the amount of people allowed on the trail has been limited by the Peruvian government.
 This decision was made to preserve the Inca Trail for generations to come.